Hats-Protocol/hats-zodiac/README.md

 B) **Signers cannot execute transactions that remove the constraint in (A)**.
 Specifically, this contract guards against signers...

 1. Removing the contract as a guard on the multisig
-2. Removing the contract as a module on the multisig — or removing/changing/adding any other modules,
+2. Removing the contract as a module on the multisig — or removing/changing/adding any other modules
 3. Changing the multisig threshold
 4. Changing the multisig owners
 5. Making delegatecalls to any target not approved by the owner